pavlidischrs/pavlidischrs.github.com/README.md

 # Acknowledgments

-Many thanks to the [portfolio-jekyll-theme](https://github.com/DavidForster/strata-jekyll) repo for the theme.
+Many thanks to the [repo of the used theme](https://github.com/DavidForster/strata-jekyll).